ajaypillay/deepgram/README.md

 # Deepgram Coding Project

 This is built in [Meteor](https://www.meteor.com/), where the Meteor server handles all the API requests.
+Currently only supports .wav files.

 ## 1. Send an audio file